groundwalkertw/range-step/README.md

 This little crate is aimed to provide QoL functionality for using range-like types for iterators.
+In particular, it offers macros and types that can generate iterators similar to the range functions in languages such as Python and Wolfram.